kinojms/Jormungandr-Dawn-of-Ragnarok/README.md

-# Jörmungandr, Dawn of Ragnarok — MTG Deck Spotlight
+# 🐍 Jörmungandr, Dawn of Ragnarok — MTG Deck Spotlight

-This project is a **Magic: The Gathering (MTG) deck spotlight website** featuring the Simic (Blue-Green) Commander deck: **Jörmungandr, Dawn of Ragnarok**.
-The site showcases deck details, a card gallery, mana curve visualization, and interactive features such as sample hand drawing and theme toggling.
+This project is a **Magic: The Gathering (MTG) deck spotlight** featuring the Simic (Blue-Green) Commander deck: **Koma, Cosmos Serpent**—my first ever physical MTG deck and favorite commander.
+The site showcases deck details, a card gallery, mana curve visualization, and interactive features such as sample hand drawing and light/dark themes.

 ---